ckinateder/SAMWise/README.md

 ## Adding Exchanges

-SAMWise supports unlimited exchanges.
-To add a new exchange, add both the keys into the `keys` folder, instantiate the respective exchange object in the constructor of the `Bouncer` class, and add that exchange to the `self.exchanges` list.
-For example, to add [kraken](https://www.kraken.com/):
+SAMWise supports all exchanges supported by ccxt.
+To add a new exchange, follow the prompts when running the program.

 ```Python
 # load kraken key